telatin/seqfu2/docs/tools/amplicheck.md

 1. input layout, file or pair, and sample identifier
 2. `n_reads_scanned`, `n_reads_sampled`, and `n_reads_total` when known
+3. recommendation read threshold and whether enough reads were sampled
-3. primer detection and bundled primer-table labels
+4. primer detection and bundled or custom primer labels
-4. read-length summaries
+5. read-length summaries
-5. per-position quality means and binned-quality classification
+6. per-position quality means and binned-quality classification
-6. native overlap estimates
+7. native overlap estimates
-7. recommendation fields: `truncLen`, `maxEE`, `truncQ`, and strategy
+8. recommendation fields: `truncLen`, `maxEE`, `truncQ`, and strategy

 For single-end input, the default stages are primer, length, and quality analysis.
 Pair-only merge and sweep stages are unavailable and produce an error